DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     },
     why: [{
       who: ["provider"],
-      what: "needs to ensure candidates have achieved a standard equivalent to a grade 4 in GCSE Maths" }],
+      what: "needs to ensure candidates for primary and secondary courses have achieved a standard equivalent to a grade 4 in GCSE Maths"
+    }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: [